mariesophiet/master_thesis/docs/testing_tools_usage/tls_performance_testing.md

 3. Use the IP address of the client machine when prompted

-4. Now begin the setup of the client machine before the testing can begin
+4. Now, begin the setup of the client machine before the testing can begin

 #### Client Setup:
 1. On the client machine, run the `pqc_tls_performance_test.sh` script